 Figure 10 Septal (left) and lateral (right) tissue Doppler recordings from a patient with an anteroseptal myocardial infarction.
 Notice the difference between septal e' (5 cm/s) and lateral e' (10 cm/s).
-It is imperative to use the average of septal and lateral e' velocities in such patients to arrive at more reliable assessments of LV relaxation and filling pressures,
+It is imperative to use the average of septal and lateral e' velocities in such patients to arrive at more reliable assessments of LV relaxation and filling pressures.

 It is preferable to use the average e' velocity obtained from the septal and lateral sides of the mitral annulus for the prediction of LV filling pressures.
-Because septal e' is usually lower than lateral e' velocity, the E/e' ratio using septal signals is usually higher than the ratio derived by lateral e', and different cutoff values should be applied on the basis of LV EF, as well as e' location.
-Although single-site measurements are sometimes used in patients with globally normal or abnormal LV systolic function, it is imperative to use the average (septal and lateral) e' velocity (Figure 10) in the presence of regional dysfunction.86 Additionally, it is useful to consider the range in which the ratio falls.
-Using the septal E/e' ratio, a ratio < 8 is usually associated with normal LV filling pressures, whereas a ratio > 15 is associated with increased filling pressures.
-97 When the value is between 8 and 15, other echocardiographic indices should be used.
-A number of recent studies have noted that in patients with normal EFs, lateral tissue Doppler signals (E/e' and e'/a') have the best correlations with LV filling pressures and invasive indices of LV stiffness.^{86,106} These studies favor the use of lateral tissue Doppler signals in this population.
+Because septal e' is usually lower than 18 velocity, the E/e' ratio using septal signals is usually magnetic than the septal signals is usually magnetic than the septal signals are septal signals. than the ratio derived by lateral e', and different cutoff lues should be applied on the basis of LV EF, as well as e location. single-site measurements are sometimes and in atient with globally normal or abnormal LV systolic faction, it imperative to use the average (septal and lateral) elements it is useful to consider the presence of regional dysfunction.
+So Additional Cass useful to consider the range in which the ratio fall a Using the septal E/e' ratio, a ratio < 8 is usually associated with increased EV filling pressures, whereas a ratio > 15 is associated with increased filling pressures.
+When the value is between 8 and 15 other cocardiographic indices should be used.
+A number of recentudies have noted that in patients with normal EFs, lateral tissue Poppler signals (E/e' and e'/a') have the best correlations with LV filling pressures and invasive indices of LV stiffness.
+86,106 These studies favor the use of lateral tissue Doppler signals in this population.